 This award is presented for outstanding service to the bench and for special contribution to the legal profession at any level of the court.

 This award recognizes one attorney who has made significant contributions to the professional community, especially the community of young lawyers, within their initial years of practice.
 Recipients must be active WSBA members within five years of admission to any bar association or less than 36 years of age.

 Pro Bono and Public Service Awards

 These awards are presented to an individual, a lawyer, other legal professional, law firm, or other legal entity for outstanding cumulative efforts in providing pro bono services or who gives back in meaningful ways to the public, the community, or to the legal profession.
-Nominations considered in two categories: 1) for an individual, or solo or small firm practitioner; 2) for a multi-person law firm or organization.
+Nominations considered in two categories: for an individual or solo/small-firm practitioner and for a multi-person law firm or organization.

 This honor is awarded to a WSBA member who exemplifies the spirit of professionalism in the practice of law, as defined in the WSBA's Creed of Professionalism.

 Sally P. Savage Leadership in Philanthropy Award